 In our toddler classrooms, educators look for a combination of physical, cognitive, and emotional readiness signals before supporting a child through potty training.
 Here are the eight signs that tell us a child is ready:

-1. They Stay Dry for Longer Periods
+1. They’re Staying Dry Longer

 If your child’s diaper stays dry for two hours or more at a time, or is dry after naps, their bladder muscles are developing the control needed for successful training.
 This physical readiness is one of the most reliable indicators.